Millstatt Lenten Veil

 Catholic Parish Millstatt

-Please wear warm clothing, the church is not heated!
+Please wear warm clothing as the church is not heated!